Legal Advice for Compensation Insurance Claims & TPD Payouts

 1. The defendant had a duty of care towards them.

-2. The defendant breached this duty.
+2. The defendant breached this duty by causing a motor vehicle accident

 3. The breach caused them some injury or damage.